readysetmark/WealthPulse/Readme.md

 Net Worth Chart
 - [x] Make it a separate page/report
-- [] Can I patch Nustache so that it serializes objects to json?
-	I shouldn't need the JavascriptSerializer to convert LineChartPoint list to JSON list of objects.

 Dynamic Website:
 - [] Convert all existing reports to render dynamically instead of a static page